ihmwg/python-ihm/docs/usage.rst

 `locations example <https://github.com/ihmwg/python-ihm/blob/master/examples/locations.py>`_
 for more examples.

-The architecture of the system is described with a number of classes
+The architecture of the system is described with a number of classes:

  - :class:`ihm.Entity` describes each unique sequence.
  - :class:`ihm.AsymUnit` describes each asymmetric unit (chain) in the system.